1905

 · The introduction of the electoral principle laid the groundwork for a parliamentary system even though this was contrary to the intent of Morley.
 As stated by Burke and Quraishi -

 · Muslims had expressed serious concern that a ‘first past the post’ British type of electoral system would leave them permanently subject to Hindu majority rule.
-The Act of 1909 stipulated, as demanded by the Muslim leadership
+The Act of 1909 stipulated, as demanded by the Muslim leadership · that Indian Muslims be allotted reserved seats in the Municipal and District Boards, in the Provincial Councils and in the Imperial Legislature;

 · that the number of reserved seats be in excess of their relative population (25 percent of the Indian population); and,